swgtds/dmenu-recency/README.md

 Running dmenu
 -------------
-See the man page for details.
+See the main page for details.